ibm-cloud-docs/Registry/registry_cli.md

 <dd>To set your account as the scope, use `"*"` as the value.
 To set a namespace, repository, or tag as the scope, enter the value in one of the following formats: `namespace`, `namespace/repository`, `namespace/repository:tag`
 </dd>
 <dt>--issue-type ISSUE_TYPE</dt>
 <dd>The issue type of the exemption for the security issue that you want to remove.
-To find the issue types for your exemptions, run `bx cr exemption-list`.
+To find the issue types for your exemptions, run `ibmcloud cr exemption-list`.
 </dd>
 <dt>--issue-id ISSUE_ID</dt>
 <dd>The ID of the exemption for the security issue that you want to remove.
-To find the issue IDs for your exemptions, run `bx cr exemption-list`.
+To find the issue IDs for your exemptions, run `ibmcloud cr exemption-list`.
 </dd>
 </dl>

-## bx cr exemption-types
+## ibmcloud cr exemption-types
 {: #bx_cr_exemption_types}

 Lists the types of security issues that you can exempt.

 ```
-bx cr exemption-types
+ibmcloud cr exemption-types
 ```
 {: codeblock}

-## bx cr image-inspect
+## ibmcloud cr image-inspect
 {: #bx_cr_image_inspect}

 Displays details about a specific image.

 ```
-bx cr image-inspect [--format FORMAT] IMAGE [IMAGE...]
+ibmcloud cr image-inspect [--format FORMAT] IMAGE [IMAGE...]
 ```
 {: codeblock}